reactjs/react.dev/src/content/blog/2020/12/21/data-fetching-with-react-server-components.md

 ---
 title: "Introducing Zero-Bundle-Size React Server Components"
-author: Dan Abramov, Lauren Tan, Joseph Savona, and Sebastian Markbåge
+author: Dan Abramov, Lauren Tan, Joseph Savona, and Sebastian Markbage
 date: 2020/12/21
 description: 2020 has been a long year.
 As it comes to an end we wanted to share a special Holiday Update on our research into zero-bundle-size React Server Components.
 ---